astridx/meinblog/sik/r/react-list-key/index.md

 ---
-title: "Why do we need a React List Key?"
+title: 'Why do we need a React List Key?'
-description: "React list components need a mandatory key attribute if the list items can be changed by order or size.
-Here you will see a use case why a key attribute is needed ..."
+description: 'React list components need a mandatory key attribute if the list items can be changed by order or size.
+Here you will see a use case why a key attribute is needed ...'
-date: "2019-04-06T07:52:46+02:00"
+date: '2019-04-06T07:52:46+02:00'
-categories: ["React"]
+categories: ['React']
-keywords: ["react list key"]
+keywords: ['react list key']
-hashtags: ["#100DaysOfCode", "#ReactJs"]
+hashtags: ['#100DaysOfCode', '#ReactJs']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />